 Get traffic Without Your Network’s Help

-Believe me, I have been there as well when I relocated to Canada for 5 years not knowing anyone.
-That was a while ago but I still remember the feeling.
-End of the story, of course by the end of the 5 years I had an extensive group of friend that we have to reserve a special private room that can fit all of them for my farewell party.
+I was there when I relocated alone to Canada for 5 years, not knowing anyone.
+That was a while ago, but I still remember the feeling.
+End of the story, by the end of my stay, I had an extensive group of friends that I still keep in touch with up to this day.

-This is a great and not so expensive way to get your first users to your new blog.
+This is a great and not so expensive way to get the first users to your new blog.

-The reason you also want to grow your social media exposure is because you can grow a community that will get instant notification one you post a link to your new article.
-If someone follows you on Facebook or Instagram that are already your audience.
+You also want to grow your social exposure because you can grow a community that will get instant notification once you share a link to your new content.

-Even though I have said before to focus on only one channel.
-A Pinterest account is almost a must when starting an anonymous blog for websites that write content about the following topics:
+Even though I have said before to focus on only one channel, a Pinterest account is almost a must when having an anonymous blog that focuses on the following type of content: